Skip to content

 • Backend (worker/) — a Cloudflare Worker written in TypeScript with Hono

-• Frontend (src/) — a React SPA built with Vite and served from Cloudflare Assets
+• Frontend (src/) — a React 19 SPA built with Vite, served from Cloudflare Assets, and server-side rendered by the same Worker for the initial HTML response

 Request flow

-The Cloudflare Vite plugin runs the Worker in-process alongside Vite during development (bun dev), so API requests hit the real Worker runtime without a separate wrangler dev process.
+The Cloudflare Vite plugin runs the Worker in-process alongside Vite during development (bun dev), so API requests hit the real Worker runtime without a separate wrangler dev process, and entry-server.tsx is hot-reloaded just like client code.

 Worker structure